gisaia/arlas_playground/docs/docs/tutorials/eo_objects/eo_objects_tutorial.md

 You can scroll within the grid to see more object images.

-##### EO image quicklook
+##### EO image Quicklook

 Thumbnails are usually small, lightweight images.
-For higher quality, larger images, configure **Quick Looks**.
+For higher quality, larger images, we configure **Quicklooks**.

 We can define multiple Quick Looks for each object.
-For example, let's define two Quick Looks:
+For example, let's define two Quicklooks:

 - The cropped object: `https://storage.googleapis.com/gisaia-public/demo/eo_objects/xView/objects_thumbnail/jpg/{object_id}.jpg`
 - Its source image: `https://storage.googleapis.com/gisaia-public/demo/eo_objects/xView/train_images_jpg/{image_number}.jpg`